-But the Maikafer was Ganz' foot in the door and other commissions started to come his way.
+As impractical as the Maikafer was, it was Ganz' foot in the door and other commissions started to come his way.
 In 1932 the Standard Motorcycle Company engaged Ganz to develop the Maikafer concept into a more substantial, budget car.
-The result was the Standard Superior which they revealed at the Berlin Motor show in 1933.
+The result was the Standard Superior which they revealed at the Berlin Motor show in 1934.

 The Standard display stand at the 1934 Berlin Auto Show.
 The chassis of the Standard Superior is in the foreground (it also appears on the cover of Motor-Kritik magazine earlier in the article) highlighting the car's modern features, including the central tube chassis developed by Hans Ledwinka of Tatra, independent all-wheel suspension and a rear mounted two-stroke engine.

-The first Superior's featured a simple, wooden body, but Standard updated the styling with their Superior 'Deutschen Volkswagen.'
-With their modern, streamlined appearance the Standard pointed to the future, but the noise and heat generated by the air-cooled two-stroke engine beneath the tiny rear bench made for an uncomfortable ride for the already cramped passengers.
+The original Mark I Superior featured a simple, wooden body, but Standard updated the styling in 1935 and rebranded the car the Superior 'Deutschen Volkswagen.'
+With their modern, streamlined appearance the Standard pointed to the future, but the noise generated by the water-cooled two-stroke engine beneath the tiny rear bench made for an uncomfortable ride for the already cramped passengers.
 Only a few hundred cars were built.

 Jaray's Vision Realized

-Hans Ledwinka (1879-1967) started his career as a mechanic with the Austrian Nesseldorfer company, a carriage maker who had begun manufacturing cars at the turn of the century.
+Hans Ledwinka (1879-1967) started his career as a mechanic's apprentice with the Austrian Nesseldorfer company, a carriage maker who had begun manufacturing cars at the turn of the century.
 When Nesseldorfer stopped building cars during the First World War, he transferred to the Austrian car manufacturer, Steyr-Puch, where he became their chief engineer.
-Ledwinka's ambitions to build a cheap modern car bought him into conflict with Steyr-Puch's management and in 1921 he moved back to Nesseldorfer, which was soon renamed Tatra.
-Ledwinka set to work on the concept he'd been working on at Steyr-Puch.
+Ledwinka's ambitions to build a cheap modern car bought him into conflict with Steyr-Puch's management so in 1921 he moved back to Nesseldorfer, which was soon renamed Tatra.
+There, Ledwinka set to work on his budget car concept.
 The result was the Tatra T11, which featured a raft of revolutionary features, such as the central backbone chassis, fully independent suspension and four wheel brakes.
 The T11 was powered by an fan cooled two-cylinder opposed boxer engine.